 Bulls are domesticated animals that are systematically exploited and killed for the use of their muscle flesh, skin, and hide.
 They may also be used as labor to pull loads.
-However, most bulls are used in specific entertainment events, such as bullfights (where they are killed), festivals like the “encierros” (running of the bulls) or in rodeos.
+In addition, many bulls are used in specific entertainment events, such as bullfights (where they are killed), festivals like the “encierros” (running of the bulls) or in rodeos.

 Bulls have a high sensitivity to touch, and can feel a fly landing on their bodies.
 If they are aware of this slight touch, imagine what they must feel when they are stabbed with swords, lances and spears.